openflighthpc/flight-hunter/README.md

 exists in the nodelist, the user will be told so and the node will not be added.
 Once the client has been handled, the server continues to listen for new client connections.
+If the hostname already exists in the nodelist, the user will be prompted to choose another name.
+If the MAC address already exists in the nodelist, the user will have the choice to rename the pre-existing node.

 To exit the server script, either press `Ctrl-C` or `q` when prompted by the script, while there are no clients being handled.
 All nodes